robayedavies/PSYC402-PART-2/docs/02-PSYC402-02-mixed.md

 ### Book chapter

-I wrote a book chapter to support PSYC402 students learning about multilevel models.
+I wrote a book chapter to support PSYC402 student learning.

 You can download the chapter here [02-mixed.pdf](files/week-18/02-mixed.pdf).